xcontcom/fractals/README.md

 ## Significance
 This project, created in 2017, explores the use of genetic algorithms for evolving geometric fractals through user-driven selection, predating the 2019 [Cellular Automata Evolution](https://github.com/xcontcom/cellular-automata-evolution) project’s automated fitness-based approach.
 By focusing on interactive evolution, it provides a platform for studying user-influenced emergent patterns in computational geometry.
 Shared on GitHub, it offers researchers and enthusiasts a tool to investigate fractal systems and evolutionary dynamics.

+## o_O
+To be honest, Grok and ChatGPT helped me write this summary.
+I insisted on keeping the "Dope as Hell!" line.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.